weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/README.md

 When a request is received, the handler will look up the environment in the pipeline to:

-- `authz` the request via hmac
+- `authz` the request via hmac.
-- `validate` the promotion
+- `validate` the promotion.
-- `lookup and execute` the promotion actions
+- `lookup and execute` the promotion actions.

 The handler needs to run with it own set of permissions (not user permissions) to be able to read app versions across environments in a pipeline.